 Netherlands Centre for Coastal Research

-100 seats available (admission free) for practitioners and scientists working on salt marshes.
-More info (programme, abstracts) and registration at www.uu.nl/bruningslecture.
-Last year's lecture is online.
+100 seats available (admission free, coffee and drinks included) for practitioners and scientists working on tidal channels and shoals.
+More info and registration at www.uu.nl/bruningslecture.
+Previous lectures are online.
 Also see www.uu.nl/metronome.